mblydenburgh/compact-react/README.md

 a terminal window.

 Currently, the only customization is choosing a Javascript or Typescript configuration.
-This is decided in the terminal after creating a an initial project.
+This is decided in the terminal after creating an initial project.